Comfrey is an amazing herb. This comfrey salve is a must have for your home herbal apothecary.

 Cover the herbs with the oil.
 In a heavy-bottomed pot, add enough water to come up on the sides of the jar.
 You want the water to be at the same level as the oil in the jar.
 Do not allow the water to get into the jar.
 Heat the water to a simmer, then turn the heat down.
 You will want the water to be at a “just simmering” level, not boiling.

 Using a towel or trivet, place the jar of herbs and oils into the water.
 Cover the jar loosely with a lid to keep the herb’s oils in place.
 Keep in the simmering water for 45 minutes.

 Don’t allow the oil to get too hot.
 I use a thermometer to make sure it stays under 100°.
 If necessary, turn the heat down lower.
 Allow it to cool completely.

 For a double infused oil, drain the oil from the herbs.
 Since the herbs were in oil, they are not good to add to your compost.
 The oil may not break down.
 Toss the used herbs in the garbage instead.
 Weigh out new herbs.
 Add the new herbs to the infused oil.
 Place back in simmering water for another 45 minutes.
 Double infused oil would be most often used for helping broken bones heal.

 Drain the herbs from the oil using strainer or cheesecloth.

-Carefully press down on the herbs to ensure all the goodness is drained out of it.
+Carefully press down on the herbs to ensure all the goodness is infused into the oil.

-Put the infused oil back in barely simmering water and add the beeswax.
+Put the infused oil back into the barely simmering water and add the beeswax.
 Allow to slowly melt together.
 Remove from heat and allow to cool completely before use.
 Label and store in a cool, dry place.
-Use within 6 months.
+Use within six months.